stephenbradshaw/GCPCloudRunFunctionsC2Forwarder/README.md

 Once complete this will spit out a URL at which your C2 service can be reached, with a form similar to the following: `https://<REGION>-<PROJECT_ID>.cloudfunctions.net/<SERVICE_NAME>`.
 Two additional alternate URLs from which the app can also be reached will also be auto configured, discussed below and viewable from the Network tab of the [GCP Cloud Run console](https://console.cloud.google.com/run).

+## Gcloud run deployment approach

-The second is the `gcloud run` deployment approach.
-This does not require the Serverless VPC connector and instead uses the [Direct VPC egress](https://cloud.google.com/run/docs/configuring/vpc-direct-vpc) to run the app inside an existing VPC subnet.
+This approach does not require the Serverless VPC connector and instead uses the [Direct VPC egress](https://cloud.google.com/run/docs/configuring/vpc-direct-vpc) to run the app inside an existing VPC subnet.
 This saves you some money and complexity but you lose acess to the `cloudfunctions.net` address for the app, and instead only have acces to the two alternate address forms.

 ```
 gcloud run deploy <SERVICE_NAME> --source . --function main --set-env-vars='DESTINATION=<C2_INTERNAL_IP>' --region=<REGION> --allow-unauthenticated --subnet='projects/<PROJECT_ID>/regions/<REGION>/subnetworks/<SUBNET_NAME>'